yeti/sfdc-tasks/README.md

 ### Deploying to production

 SFDC doesn't let you deploy straight to production.
-Instead, you have to deploy to a sandbox, and deploy to production from there via a outbound changeset:
+Instead, you have to deploy to a sandbox, and deploy to production from there via an outbound changeset:

   * Create outbound changeset in sandbox
   * Add components (resource bundle, visualforce page)